 Laundry detergent that doesn’t quite clean as well, eyeliner that barely lines, deodorant that leaves you odorous–they all exists.
 Good replacements can be found, but you have to do some searching.

 Nail polish is no exception.
 Many of the ones you know and love–Cover Girl, Orly, Sally Hansen (including the nail polish strips), L’Oreal, Sephora, Maybelline, Wet n’ Wild, Ulta, and O.P.I.–have toxins like dibutyl phthalate, formaldehyde resin, benzophenone, propyl paraben, oxybenzone.
-You can click on those links to get a list of their ingredients.
 (Hint: Orly is the worst.
 Stay far away!)

 Formaldehyde, dibutyl phthalate (DBP), and toluene are the dirty three everyone always talks about, but now new brands of nail polishes have hit the shelves claiming to be 5-free.
 That includes jettisoning formaldehyde resin and camphor as well.
 So they are squeaky clean!

 I decided to test as many nail polishes that are cited as natural and non-toxic alternatives as I could find and report on the results.
 For all, I had them put on at a nail salon, because I’m terrible at doing my own nails.
 I wore each for one week before photographing the results.
 Here’s what I found: